What is a Color Wheel Blog Banner

 For tone or saturation, you can add grey to any hue.
 It helps in manipulating the intensity of any color.
 Most people refer to saturation when referring to the colors in the digital images.
 Saturated colors like hot pink, vibrant red, or lime green appear too bright; thus, adding grey helps to tone down the image, enhancing the visual appeal.
 You can shift a color towards a lighter or darker tone depending on the greyness you add.
 For example, Blue + Grey= dull blue/ steel grey (depending on the amount of hues mixed)

 I have solved the colorful mystery of 64 crayons.
-The color wheel allows you to manipulate the colors’ brightness, intensity, darkness, and softness.
+The colour wheel allows you to manipulate the colors’ brightness, intensity, darkness, and softness.
 It’s your time to play around with a tint of blue and a hue of yellow and see what you can create.

 Types of Color Schemes